aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

 model = SentenceTransformer('BAAI/bge-base-en')
 ```

-The first time this model is instanciated as above, the model is downloaded:
+The very first time this model is instanciated as above, a bunch of files are downloaded:

 <p align="center">
   <img width="1000" src="/img/2023-08-16_01/Selection_103.png" alt="Selection_103">
 </p>

-The artifacts are stored is a home hidden directory:
+The model artifact is stored is some hidden home directory:

 ```bash
 $ tree .cache/torch/sentence_transformers/BAAI_bge-base-en